KarlHegbloom/zotero-texmacs-integration/README.md

 configurable grouping, and then journal articles, then textbooks, etc. The McGill style already sorts the bibliography according to that.
-I don't know (as of this writing) if the CSL citeproc produces section headings or anything for that.
+I don't know (as of this writing) if the CSL citeproc produces sub-section headings or anything for that...
+So **support for multiple bibliographies or for classification-grouped ones**; per-chapter, per-document, footnote, endnote...